Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 You can also give universal commands to the villagers

 ## Changelog
+<h3>3.1.0</h3>
+1. Added config option for resources needed to upgrade villagers. <br>
+2. Wanderer's (Villagers found in the wild) stats will have stats scaled on the biome it was found at.
+(Configurable stats multiplier)
+3.
 <h3>3.0.0</h3>
 1. Complete Overhaul of how the mod works.<br>
 2. You will now find villagers scattered through the biome. <br>